Anastasia H. Dalziell

 Appointments

-From 2017 I have held a Vice-Chancellor’s Postdoctoral Research Fellowship at the School of Biological Sciences at the University of Wollongong, Australia.
-Previously, I was an inaugural Postdoctoral Associate, at the Cornell Lab of Ornithology, USA (2014-2016).
-At the Lab, I was affiliated with the Macaulay Library and the Bioacoustics Research Program.
-I was also affiliated with Cornell’s Department of Neurobiology and Behavior.
-I am currently a Lab Associate at the Cornell Lab of Ornithology, and I hold visiting fellowships at the Hawkesbury Institute for the Environment of Western Sydney University (Australia), and the Australian National University.
+Since 2022 I have held a Prioritising Emerging Research Leaders (PERL) Fellowship at the University of Wollongong, Australia.
+This follows a Vice-Chancellor’s Postdoctoral Research Fellowship also at the University of Wollongong (2017-2021).
+Previously, I was an inaugural Rose Postdoctoral Associate, at the Cornell Lab of Ornithology, USA (2014-2016), where I was affiliated with the Macaulay Library, the Bioacoustics Research Program and Cornell University's Department of Neurobiology and Behavior.
+I am currently a Lab Associate at the Cornell Lab of Ornithology, and I am the recipient of a visiting fellowship at the Hawkesbury Institute for the Environment of Western Sydney University (Australia).

 Background